Enjoying your stay in 2020

 Fire Pits for hire

-Fire pits are available for hire at just £10 for 2 nights including logs and kindling.
+Fire pits are available for hire at just £5 per night, logs and kindling are available for £5 per tray.
 You can also buy logs from us for your own fire pit.
-While it is fine to collect twigs or branches that have fallen to the ground to use as kindling or fuel but please do not cut or snap any branches from trees, even if they appear to be dead!
+While it is fine to collect twigs or branches that have fallen to the ground to use as kindling or fuel, please do not cut or snap any branches from trees, even if they appear to be dead!

 Safety first as always, ensure that your BBQ or fire pit is at a safe distance from any flammable materials, and look out for overhanging branches.
 It’s a good idea to have a water bucket or damp cloth at hand so that you are able to deal with any problems quickly.